Places to Visit in Scotland in Winter

 Address: Culloden Moor, Inverness, IV2 5EU

-The Culloden Battlefield Visitor Centre is located on Culloden Moor, the very same location where the Jacobite uprising of 1745 came to its final, bloody end.
-The battle almost entirely wiped out the Jacobite army and sealed the fate of the Young Pretender, Charles Edward Stuart.
+The Culloden Battlefield Visitor Centre is located on Culloden Moor, the site where the Jacobite uprising of 1745 came to its final, bloody end.
+The battle almost entirely wiped out the Jacobite army and sealed the fate of the leader, Prince Charles Edward Stuart.

-If you’ve any interest in Scottish history then you really owe it to yourself to visit the battlefield where more than 1,500 Jacobites were killed in less than one hour.
+If you have any interest in Scottish history, then you really owe it to yourself to visit the battlefield where more than 1,500 Jacobites were killed in less than one hour.

-The site is well set up for tourists thanks to the efforts of the National Trust for Scotland, with gravel paths running around and through the moor so that even on icy days you’ll be able to view the battlefield.
-You’ll find plenty of information panels at the sides of the path as you make your way around the site, and it’s interesting to read how the battle unfolded on 16 April 1746 as the two armies faced each other.
+The site is well set up for tourists thanks to the efforts of the National Trust for Scotland, with gravel paths running through the moor so that even on icy days you’ll be able to view the battlefield.
+You’ll find lots of information panels at the sides of the path as you make your way around the site, which depict how the battle unfolded on April 16, 1746, as the two armies faced each other.

-Tourists also have access to a superb indoor visitor centre that explains all the events leading up to the battle, during it, and how it partly shaped Scotland into the nation it is today.
+Tourists also have access to a superb indoor visitor centre that explains all the events leading up to the battle, during it, and how shaped Scotland into the nation it is today.

 The visitor centre serves to both entertain and inform with interactive exhibitions where characters from the battle retell their stories, and an immersive 360-degree film will help you imagine what being in the centre of the fight would have been like.
 There’s even an animated battle table to give you a birds-eye view of the sequence of events as they happened, and an excellent café will help you warm up after you’ve been for a walk around the moor.